Karen("Pea") Poole, M.A.

 Karen "Pea" Poole, M.A., is an Academic Professional Associate Professor in the Department of Kinesiology at the University of North Carolina at Greensboro (UNCG).

 Professor Poole currently teaches Kinesiology (KIN) Majors and students in the general UNCG community.
-She teaches in the Activity Instruction Program, Aquatics, and in the Physical Education Teacher Education and Fitness Leadership concentrations.
+She teaches in the Activity Instruction Program and Aquatics, and in Physical Education and Health Teacher Education.
 She has also taught in the UNCG Student Academic Services sponsored Strategies for Academic Success program.

 She is the recipient of the Kinesiology Department inaugural HUMARTS service award sponsored by KIN emeritus faculty (1999), the School of Health and Human Sciences (HHP) Teaching Excellence Award (2003), and a School of HHP Teaching Innovation Instructional Technology Award (2004).

 In 2005, Professor Poole received the UNCG Alumni Teaching Excellence Award for Untenured Faculty (2005).
 She also received a UNCG University Marshals award for excellence for positively affecting the success of students at UNCG (2005).
 She is a 2005 nominee for a U.S. Professor of the Year Award sponsored by the Council for Advancement and Support of Education (CASE) and The Carnegie Foundation for the Advancement of Teaching.